platformsh/platformsh-docs/docs/src/get-started/add-data/merge.md

    This file holds the configuration for all services your app needs.

 2. Add a database in that file.
+   (If you need a different database service, you can choose from the [available services](../../add-services/_index.md#available-services).
+   Then change the `type` to fit your choice.)

    ```yaml {location=".platform/services.yaml"}
    db: